About the Post

 After 8 weeks on the Zone Diet his cholesterol fell to 4.4, triglycerides to 0.7 and HDL (good cholesterol) had risen to 1.11.
 He had never had levels so low.
 Two years later his cholesterol remained at 4.4 and cholesterol/ HDL ratio is 3.3!
 He experienced other benefits too; he lost body-fat, has more energy and says he has an increased sense of wellbeing.
 He is able to face stress much more easily and has increased his workload.

 Okay, so now I was hooked!
 In all my years as a nurse I had never known that diet could make this much difference.
 My career took a new turn in 1997 as I studied the Zone diet, and started to teach others how to put it into practice.
-I devoured books on nutrition and went to the USA to get my Zone Instructors Certification, and did a further weekend course with Dr Barry Sears.
-More recently I went back to University and completed a Grad Cert Science (Nutrition) at Massey.
+I devoured books and papers on nutrition and went to the USA to get my Zone Instructors Certification, and did a further weekend course with Dr Barry Sears.
+In 2008 I went back to University and completed a Grad Cert Science (Nutrition) at Massey, and recently Post Grad Diploma in Nutrition Science (first year of Masters).

-Recently (May 2009), I started working with clients at CrossFit Auckland Gym in Albany.
+In May 2009 I started working with clients at CrossFit Auckland Gym in Albany.
 Here I was introduced to Paleolithic Nutrition.
 CrossFit is an intense and highly effective exercise programme which recommends the Zone diet and Paleolithic principles as the foundation of performance and health.
-Paleo eating is based on eating the way hunters and gatherers eat – the food that we are genetically programmed to eat; lean meats, fruit and vegetables, nuts and seeds.
-Grains, legumes, and dairy were not part of the Paleolithic diet and indeed they have been shown to contain many anti-nutrients that cause problems such as leaky gut and contribute to auto-immune problems.
-Dr Loren Cordain has written extensively on this topic. (www.thepaleodiet.com) I was particularly intrigued by some of the reports of the elimination of many health issues when people cut out grains, legumes and dairy.
+Paleo eating is based on eating the way hunters and gatherers eat – the food that we are evolved on as humans; lean meats, fruit and vegetables, nuts and seeds.
+Grains, legumes, and dairy were not part of the Paleolithic diet (or if they were it was minimal) and according to Professor Loren Cordain have been shown to contain many anti-nutrients that cause problems such as leaky gut (intestinal permeability) and contribute to auto-immune problems.
+Cordain has written extensively on this topic. (www.thepaleodiet.com) I was particularly intrigued by some of the reports of the elimination of many health issues when people cut out grains, legumes and dairy.
 I still had mild ongoing health problems, though much reduced on the Zone diet plus fish oil.
-I had problems with my knees, they would still occasionally swell especially with exercise and required a hefty dose of fish oil.
+I had problems with my knees, they would still occasionally swell especially with exercise and required a hefty dose of fish oil to reduce the swelling.
 My PMS would fluctuate from month to month, and I couldn’t work out why.
 I still required painkillers for menstrual pain.
 For years I got a small amount of dyshidrotic eczema on my hands flaring in summer.
 As for my insides – without bran I’d get bunged up.

 Time for another experiment!
-I continued to follow Zone portions, though lower carb, and took out all grains and legumes, and minimised dairy.
-(I have a dot of cream in coffee)
+I continued to follow Zone portions, though without grains and legumes it ended up slightly lower carb.
+(I continued to have a dash of cream in my coffee)

 To my delight, going Paleo has been the icing on the cake health wise.
-Since starting paleo eating my knees have not swollen even the tiniest amount in 12 months, despite the increased exercise I was doing at CrossFit.
-A large ganglion cyst on my wrist has shrunk and disappeared.
-The eczema on my hands that flares in summer has gone.
+Since starting paleo eating my knees have not swollen even the tiniest amount in 7 years, despite the increased exercise I was doing at CrossFit, and now powerlifting.
+A large ganglion cyst on my wrist shrunk and disappeared, and since 2009 has not returned.
+The eczema on my hands that flares in summer is minimal and appears to be triggered by dairy and certain emulsifiers like carrageenan (I’ve written more on dyshidrotic eczema here).
 PMS has completely disappeared, constipation gone, and menstrual pain – nothing, no painkillers required.
-I’d found the key, it is not just macronutrient balance (protein, carbs and fats) that matters – it is also food quality, in particular the removal of grains – and I suspect especially gluten grains.
+I’d found the key, it is not just macronutrient balance (protein, carbs and fats) that matters – it is also food quality, in particular the removal of grains, and all processed food with its additives – and I suspect especially gluten grains.

 I’m now convinced that many health issues people have today can be resolved by diet and selected supplements.